oottppxx/enigma2/plugins/README.md

 * SnackBar is a trivial plugin that invokes the seek bar; apparently it's required as some distros have invoking the seek bar broken via hotkey.

-* Subway is a plugin to display subscription info, if the service supports it.
+* Subway is a plugin to display subscription info, if the service supports it; it should work for both VAPI and XCAPI.

 Plugin release versions have 3 fields, major.minor.update, the major and minor being numeric and the update being alfanumeric.